Updated: Dec 1, 2021

 Ultraviolet (UV) light is an electromagnetic radiation occurring from sunlight or artificial sources used in industry, commerce and recreation.
 The UV radiation spectrum is divided into 3 regions: UV-A or long-wave (315-400 nm), UV-B or medium-wave (280-315 nm) and UV-C or short-wave (100-280 nm).
 UV-C, synonymous with UVGI for its germicidal properties, inactivates microorganisms at the nucleic acids level, thereby disabling its DNA and its ability to reproduce.
 Thus, UV-C / UVGI is the wavelength used for air and surface disinfection.

-NCide offers UVGI air purification and surface disinfection solutions for both commercial and residential environments.
+NCide offers UVGI air purification solutions for both commercial and residential environments.
 The UVGI air purification system can be installed in-duct with existing HVAC systems in homes, restaurants, gyms, schools, senior care facilities, hospitals and other public and private businesses.
-UVGI air purification eliminates up to 99.9% of viruses, bacteria, and mold within the air.
 It is a chemical-free, food-safe solution to help reduce allergens, odor, mold and diseases.
-For high-traffic rooms up to 1200 square feet, portable units can be used to not only denature germs in the air, but also disinfect touch surfaces easily within 15 minutes.
 UVGI systems supplied by NCide use non-ozone UV bulbs, which are nonirritants and are healthy to respiratory systems.

 From the perspective of COVID-19 in the United States, the CDC reported 25,152,433 total cases and 419,827 total deaths since January 26, 2021.
 The death toll is expected to reach 465,000 to 508,000 by Valentine's Day.
 These are grim numbers to greet the day of love with and will only increase as various strains of COVID-19 infections spread throughout the country, not to mention other new contagious diseases spawning in the future.
 Unless there are concerted efforts to protect employees, customers, visitors and families as we wait for herd immunity with vaccines, American lives and livelihood will continue to be hampered.
-So let's work to quash COVID-19 by practicing the standard preventive methods and install NCide's UVGI air purification to clean the air.
+So let's work to mitigate COVID-19 by practicing the standard preventive methods.
 Share the gift of "LOVE" this Valentine by giving the gift of "CLEAN, FRESH AIR TO BREATHE"!